Herein lies a true story of about 50 pages detailing my trials and tribulations.

 54 Balfour Street is innocent.

 Regardless of how valuable the business was to me in my retirement years the state showed no concern for this business or any consideration for how much the business meant to me.
 It was as though it was of no consequence.
-My business was brushed aside as though it never existed.
+My business was brushed aside as though it never existed and my retirement plan was stolen courtesy of civil asset forfeiture abuse.

 I was deprived of my garage sale stock and the business.
 My planning and hard work were all for naught and my dreams were dashed and the Asset and Forfeiture Unit has swindled away my retirement income.